Medically review by Kim Langdon

 Additional studies show promising evidence that supplementation with ginger can also mitigate pathogenesis of inflammation and metabolic response, so it could be especially useful for managing obesity-related inflammation or individuals with metabolic disease.

 Try brewing ginger in your tea or using ginger oil which can be even more effective than ginger in its whole food form.

-This green from under-the-sea (yep – it’s algae!) is chock full of antioxidants which help to reduce oxidative stress in the body.
+This green from under-the-sea (yep - it's algae!) is chock full of antioxidants that help to reduce oxidative stress in the body.